Patch Logic Creation

 Automatic ECO design flow

 The ECO flow starts with a functional comparison between the revised RTL code and the original RTL.
 It is recommended to use the full system module as the input circuit, as it eliminates the need for designers to partition the design and provides a precise understanding of the ECO points.
-The tool then maps and optimizes the revised circuit based on the functions of the technology library, leveraging its capabilities to achieve optimal results.
-The tool seamlessly integrates the ECO patch with the unchanged portion of the netlist, ensuring a optimized integration.
+The tool then identifies the ECO points in the original netlist based on the required function change, and creates the logic patch based on the functions of the technology library, leveraging its capabilities to achieve optimal results.
+The tool seamlessly integrates the logic patch with the unchanged portion of the netlist, ensuring a optimized integration.
+Its template-based batch mode execution guides the user through the ECO execution control process.

 Design-For-Test (DFT) Features